 I am a postdoctoral fellow of the Peking-Princeton Postdoctoral Program (PPPP).
-In AY 2019-20, I am a postdoctoral research associate at the Paul and Marcia Wythes Center on Contemporary China, Princeton University.
+In AY 2019-20, I am a postdoctoral research associate at the Paul and Marcia Wythes Center on Contemporary China and the Department of Politics, Princeton University.
 In AY 2018-19, I was a postdoctoral fellow at the Center for Social Research and the School of Government, Peking University.
 I received my Ph.D. in Political Science at Duke University in 2018.

 My research interests include authoritarian politics, behavioral politics, the role of information in politics, and political economy of China.
 My current research projects primarily involve two topics: 1) political selection in the Chinese Communist Party (CCP) with a concentration on the behavioral aspect and 2) how the mass public and political elites in China (and across non-democracies) process and respond to political propaganda.
 My work has been published in Political Communication.
 My research has been funded by the Chiang Ching-kuo Foundation (CCKF), the National Science Foundation (NSF), and the National Natural Science Foundation of China (NSFC).

 Prior to my stay at Duke, I received B.A. in Political Science from the University of Illinois, Urbana-Champaign.

 Please feel free to reach me at fl8 [at] princeton.edu.